-Stormont: No NI Assembly election to be held in December
+NI Assembly election will not be held in December

 What has Chris Heaton-Harris said?

-Mr Heaton-Harris said no election would "take place in December or ahead of the festive season".
+Early on Friday morning Mr Heaton-Harris said no election would "take place in December or ahead of the festive season".

 He said that since the 28 October deadline he had listened to people's "sincere concerns about the impact and cost of an election at this time".